aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/speech-doc.rst

 Try saying a word that is not in the list such as "the food is hot" and see the results on the topic ``/recognizer/output``, which will show something different.
 The recognizer will always try to find the nearest match to the word you say.

 ..
 WARNING::
-  Make sure that you mute the recognizer when not using it because this will send random data to the robot.
+  Make sure that you mute the recognizer when you are not using it because this will send random data to the robot.

 Code and dependencies